the-p0p/win-hashsplitter/README.md

 # win-hashsplitter
-Supplied Password will be converted to NTLM hash
+Supplied Password will be converted to NTLM hash for exec with smbexec.py
+Example: python win-hashspitter.py pass P@ssw0rd1234 10.10.10.10 corp.com/alex